cython/cython/docs/src/userguide/numpy_tutorial.rst

 .. sourcecode:: ipython

     In [25]: %timeit compute_fused_types.compute(array_1, array_2, a, b, c)
-    6.17 ms ± 164 µs per loop (mean ± std. dev. of 7 runs, 100 loops each)
+    11.5 ms ± 258 µs per loop (mean ± std. dev. of 7 runs, 100 loops each)

-We're a bit slower than before, because of the right call to the clip function must be found at runtime and adds a bit of overhead.
+More versions of the function are created at compile time.
+So it makes sense that the speed doesn't change for executing this function with integers as before.

 Using multiple threads
 ======================